ThomasN0712/better-dining-hall-menu/README.md

 Contributions are welcome!
 Please follow the standard [fork and pull request workflow](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under a custom license.
+See the [LICENSE](LICENSE) file for details.